 Aetna Better Health uses evidence-based clinical practice guidelines.
 The guidelines consider the needs of members, opportunities for improvement identified through our QM Program, and feedback from participating providers.
 Guidelines are updated as appropriate, but at least every two years.
 Aetna Better Health adopts and distributes clinical practice guidelines.
-The link is available on our website at https://www.aetnabetterhealth.com/virginia/providers/guidelines.
+The link is available on our website at Aetna Better Health.com/Virginia/providers/guidelines.
 Aetna Better Health also adopts behavioral health guidelines from the American Psychiatric Association.
 We provide information about updated guidelines in the Provider Newsletters.

-HEDIS-®
+HEDIS®